Universal-Connect-Project/ucp-hosted-app/README.md

 This monorepo contains the following applications:

-- **[Authentication Service](./apps/authentication-service/README.md)** - This service consists of client and server authentication for the Universal Connect Project.
+- **[Authentication Service](./apps/authentication-service/README.md)** - This service manages authentication for the UCP-hosted services, as well as API Key management for those implementing their own self-hosted UCW-App.
 It uses Auth0 as a backend.
-  - _This service is currently in development._
 - **[Institution Service](./apps/institution-service/README.md)** - This service manages all interaction with the Institution list, including retrieving an updated list of institutions, adding/editing/deleting institutions, etc.
-  - _This service is currently in development._
 - **[UCP UI](./apps/ucp-ui/README.md)** - The dashboard web application for the Universal Connect Project.
 This is where a user can manage various aspects of their account, as well as interact with the UCP-hosted services.
-  - _This application is currently in development._

 ## Contributing